nathandecaux/labelprop/paper.md

 # Acknowledgements
-This work was partially funded by ANR (AI4Child project, grant ANR-19-CHIA-0015) and Innoveo from CHU de Brest.
+This work was partially funded by ANR (AI4Child project, grant ANR-19-CHIA-0015), Innoveo from CHU de Brest and Fondation de l’avenir.

 # References